wdawson/okta.github.io/_source/_docs/how-to/updating_saml_cert.md

 Although unlikely, if your ISV does not accept the SHA256 certificate, you can revert the procedure to use a SHA1 certificate.

-For information on using the Postman REST API test client for these steps, see [API Test Client](/docs/api/getting_started/api_test_client).
+For information on using the Postman REST API test client for these steps, see [Get Started with the Okta REST APIs](/code/rest/).

 #### Step 1: List your apps and get the app id, name, and label for each app to update.